 - Reboot your TV and check to see if you’ve fixed the issue.

 Fix 7: Update your TV

-Alternatively, you can try updating your TV’s operating system to a newer build if available.
-Not only will this bring new features, but it most likely will also fix any issues that you have been facing with the Samsung TV Plus app.
+Alternatively, if available, you can update your TV’s operating system to a newer build.
+Not only will this bring new features, but it will most likely also fix any issues you have been facing with the Samsung TV Plus app.

 - Make sure your TV is connected to a reliable internet connection

-- Navigate to Settings > Support > Software Update and click on the Update Now button.
+- Navigate to Settings > Support > Software Update and click the Update Now button.